wolframkriesing/site-stitcher/content/tidbits.md

 ## Capitalization Rules for Headlines

 I didn't know that for English ["sources disagree on the details of capitalizing prepositions"](https://en.wikipedia.org/wiki/Capitalization#Titles).
 I read so often "capitalize all words of four letters or more".
 What an arbitrary rule is that?
-Ok, I will try to follow it.\
+Ok, I will try to follow this and capitalizing all "major words", they call them.\
-There are a couple (SEO) sites that capitalize your headline, you'll find them when you need 'em.
+There are a couple (SEO) sites that capitalize your headline  correctly, you'll find them when you need 'em.

 ## Free Disk Space Used by Docker